Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Proof of Our Main Results

+\begin{defn} Fix a reduced word $\vec{i}$ whose $u$-part comes before its $v$-part.
+On the corresponding seed torus $\mathcal{X}_\vec{i}$, a cluster variable $X$ is said to be in the \emph{$v_{>k}$-part} if the left node of the corresponding string is a simple root $\alpha(j)$ for some $j\geq k$, and is said to be in the \emph{$u_{<k}$-part} if the right node of the corresponding string is an opposite simple root $\alpha(i)$ for some $i\leq k$; a cluster variable $X$ is said to be in the \emph{$v$-part} if it is in the $v_{>l(u)+1}$-part, and is said to be in the \emph{$u$-part} if it is in the $u_{<l(u)}$-part. \end{defn}

-Let's use (5') and (1) - (4) of Proposition \ref{figure} to compute $x\overline{v^{-1}}$.
-As a convention, we will use a dashed vertical line to keep track of the separation between the $u$ part and the $v$ part of the reduced word.
-If $X$ is a cluster $\mathcal{X}$-variable not from the $v$ part of the reduced word, it is not hard to see that
+Let's start our detailed analysis.
+Our first task is to compute the final picture of $x\overline{v^{-1}}$.
+As a convention, we will use a dashed vertical line to keep track of the separation between the $u$-part and the $v$-part of the reduced word.